Artist's website: www.jeffreyrink.com

 He was a featured guest artist as the conductor of performances of La Traviata in Mexico's San Pedro Festival as well a performance of Mahler Symphony No. 2 in Tokyo in March 2011 as an emotional response to the earthquake and tsunami.

-In March 2019 he made his debut with an all-German program with the Orquesta Filarmónica de Jalisco for which the newspaper El Informador praised his “total mastery of the scores and absolute command of the orchestra”.
-In June he debuted with the Orquesta Filarmónica de Boca del Río and in October will returned to the Opera Company of Middlebury (VT) for a production of Tosca.
+Since 2019 he made his debut with an all-German program with the Orquesta Filarmónica de Jalisco for which the newspaper El Informador praised his “total mastery of the scores and absolute command of the orchestra”.
+In June of that same year he debuted with the Orquesta Filarmónica de Boca del Río and in October returned to the Opera Company of Middlebury (VT) for a production of Tosca.

-His upcoming concerts include return engagements with the Orquesta Filarmónice de Boca del Río, the Northwest Florida Symphony Orchestra and the Opera Company of Middlebury.
+His upcoming concerts include return engagements with the Orquesta Filarmónica de Boca del Río and the Northwest Florida Symphony Orchestra.

 “...Rink affirmed that he is a conductor who understands and faithfully observes the intentions of the composer, musically elegant, precise and efficient without excessive movement...”